Beliavsky/Fortran-code-on-GitHub/README.md

 [fsort](https://github.com/snljty/fsort): uses three different sorting methods to maximize speed within memory constraints, based on the size of the array, by Mingda Zhang

-[heapsort](https://github.com/sag2021/heapsort): heap sort, by S.A.
-Gilchrist.
+[heapsort](https://github.com/sag2021/heapsort): heap sort, by Stuart A. Gilchrist.
 The subroutine returns a sorted vector and a vector that maps positions in the sorted vector back to the original.

 [M_sort](https://github.com/urbanjost/M_sort): collection of Fortran procedures that do simple sorts, by urbanjost